jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/circulating_variants.md

 least two that we are currently planning to validiate), are accessible with single-nt mutations.
 Therefore, affinity-enhancing mutations, if selectively beneficial, would be readily accessible via mutation.
-However, there are some positions where beneficial mutations are possible, but none are available from single-nt mutations (e.g. site 455, perhaps others if I dig in more…)
+However, there are probably some positions where beneficial mutations are possible, but none are available from single-nt mutations which we could dig into.

 <img src="circulating_variants_files/figure-gfm/heatmap_binding_single_muts-1.png" style="display: block; margin: auto;" />